eaudeweb/edw.logger/README.rst

 Introduction
 ============

-This package creates a new logfile in var/log.
-Logging is done in JSON format.
+This package creates a new `edw.logger` log facility that logs to INFO and ERROR the following events:

-The folowing events are logged:

     * Login (not available for default Zope ACL)
     * Viewed pages
-    * Added content
-    * Created content
-    * Modified content
-    * Copied content
+    * Added/Created content
-    * Moved content
+    * Copied/Moved/Deleted content
-    * Deleted content
+    * ZODB commits
     * Raised errors